Waacking

-Waacking (also whacking, posing or punking) is a form of street dance created in the LGBTQIA+ clubs of Los Angeles during the 1970s disco era.
-The style is typically done to 70s disco music and is mainly distinguishable by its rotational arm movements, posing and emphasis on expressiveness.
+Waacking (also whacking) is a street dance style with origins stemming from punking, a dance created in the gay clubs of Los Angeles during the 1970s disco era.
+The style is typically done to 1970s disco and 1980s post-disco music and is mainly distinguishable by its rotational arm movements, posing and emphasis on expressiveness.

 History

 In the early 1970s a dance style known as punking emerged, with "punk" being a derogatory term for gay men at the time.
 The term "whack" was a specific movement within the punking style which involved moving the arms over the head in a rhythmic fashion.
 Although the wider club-going community took part in punking, they did not want the dance to have negative connotations attached to it and therefore renamed the genre "Waackin".
-Later, Jeffery Daniel added the "g" to waackin to make it "waacking", the name by which the style is commonly known today.
+Later, dancer and singer-songwriter Jeffrey Daniel added the "g" to waackin to make it "waacking", the name by which the style is commonly known today.
 The terms 'Whacking' and 'Wacking' are also occasionally used to refer to the dance style.

 The originators of waacking were said to have danced to underground and imported Disco music, which was often sped up to create a more energetic atmosphere on the dance floor.
-The style remained largely underground until it became popularized by the American music-dance television program Soul Train and influenced the creation of Outrageous Waacking Dancers, a Los Angeles-based waacking dance group.
-Waacking gained renewed attention through the American TV series So You Think You Can Dance in 2011 when a dance routine was choreographed by Kumari Suraj.
+The style remained largely underground until it became popularized by the American music-dance television program Soul Train and influenced the creation of The Outrageous Waacking Dancers, a Los Angeles–based waacking dance group.
+In the 2010s, the style gained renewed attention through the American TV series So You Think You Can Dance in 2011, when a waacking dance routine was choreographed by Kumari Suraj.
 Over time the dance style has received growing recognition and has been incorporated by dance programs such as the Department for Theatre and Dance at University of South Carolina.